cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 *Transactional liveness* refers to the confirmation of incoming transactions (which transactions should be clear by context) by the consensus algorithm of a particular machine.
 Transactional liveness requires consensus liveness, but consensus liveness does not necessarily provide transactional liveness.

-### Consensus synchrony
+### Bounded consensus liveness

-*Consensus synchrony* refers to consensus liveness within a particular bound.
+*Bounded consensus liveness* refers to consensus liveness within a particular bound.

-### Transactional synchrony
+### Bounded transactional liveness

-*Transactional synchrony* refers to transactional liveness within a particular bound.
+*Bounded transactional liveness* refers to transactional liveness within a particular bound.

 ### Exactly-once safety